What we do

 Gurney's pitta was thought to be confined to one tiny forest patch in southern Thailand, until its dramatic rediscovery in Myanmar in 2003.
-RSPB is now coordinating efforts to save the Thai population from extinction and to secure long term safeguards for the much larger population in Myanmar.
-The problems the species faces are commercial logging and the loss of forest to oil palm.
+RSPB has been supporting efforts in both countries.
+As hopes are expiring for the small population in Thailand, the much larger population in Myanmar still offers a great opportunity for the survival of the species.
+The main problem the species faces is forest loss due to conversion into commercial plantations.

-The next stage is to seek funding to secure the future of reforestation efforts in southern Thailand and to secure the protection of the proposed Lenya National Park in Myanmar
+The next stage is to support the protection of the proposed Lenya National Park and important surrounding habitat in Myanmar

-Bird Conservation Society of Thailand (BCST), Oriental Bird Club, Department of National Parks (Thailand), Biodiversity and Nature Conservation Association (Myanmar), BirdLife Indochina Programme, Forrest Restoration Research Unit at Chiang Mai University (Thailand)
+Bird Conservation Society of Thailand (BCST), Oriental Bird Club, Department of National Parks (Thailand), Biodiversity and Nature Conservation Association (Myanmar), BirdLife Asia, Forest Restoration Research Unit at Chiang Mai University (Thailand)

-The Darwin Initiative of the UK Government & Oriental Bird Club
+The Darwin Initiative of the UK Government and the Oriental Bird Club